kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 			- Rem offered to interrogate him with Zone of Truth.
 They went to the prisoner's tent.
 			- Jonas is a handsome man with brown hair, completely blackened arm, some marks on his chest.
 				- He's infected himself with something else to offset the secomortis plague.
 He's been symptom free for 18 months.
+					- Blackening of limbs, swollen joints, also something else.